HarrietKerubo/scorecard/README.md

 # scorecard
-A basket ball scorecard built with HTML CSS and Javascript. #scrimba
+A basket ball scorecard built with HTML CSS and Javascript